- What Is A Camping Sleeping System?

 For purposes of this post, let us define a sleeping system as the elements of what you will be lying on for sleeping.
 It does not include the type of shelter you will be in, even though this will largely determine the tolerances of your sleeping system choices.

 Shelters could range from minimalist examples like tarps or tents, to elaborate enclosures like RVs (recreational vehicles), your car or SUV, and even cabins.
+You can read more about shelters and other key elements of survival in our 5C’s of survival mega-post.

 The Sleeping Bag Is Your Ticket to Comfort